 - Nuts to garnish (I used cashew nuts)

-Directions: Mix all wet ingredients (including grated zucchini) together in a small bowl.
+Directions: Preheat oven to 350F.
+Mix all wet ingredients (including grated zucchini) together in a small bowl.
 In a medium sized bowl mix dry ingredients together.
 Add wet to dry and mix well.
 Scoop into greased muffin tin.
 Cook for 22 minutes for mini muffins (larger muffins will take longer).
 Makes 21-23 mini muffins or about 11-12 regular muffins.

 PS- St Patty’s Day sticks are from Michael’s craft store.